ritsinha/education_by_area/README.md

 ![Python](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+## 🗺️ Try It Now!

+**[View Interactive Map](output/south_bay_education_map_interactive.html)** - Download and open this file in your browser to explore the data with an interactive choropleth map and dropdown menu for different education metrics.

 ## 📊 Overview

 This project analyzes and visualizes educational attainment data for cities in the San Francisco Bay Area's South Bay region, including: